DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/FileSystemItem/3 Methods/Methods.md

 ---
 ##### shortDescription
-This section describes methods that you can use to manipulate a file system item in code.
+This section describes methods that you can use to change a file system item in code.

 ---